radius-project/radius/docs/content/user-guides/deploying/healthchecks.md

 weight: 500
 ---

+Radius offers multiple ways to monitor the health of your Application Components, both at the control-plane layer for your hosting provider and at the runtime layer for your services and workloads.

+## Container health

-The container running the application code could be configured with readiness and liveness probes that can be used by consumers to monitor the health of the application.
-The application code can report its health on the readiness/liveness endpoint configured.
+The [ContainerComponent]({{< ref container >}}) running your application code can be configured with [readiness and liveness probes]({{< ref "container.md#container" >}}) to monitor the health of your services.
+The service code can report its health via HTTP or exec options.

 For example, for the readiness probe config as follows:-